-If you’re a G Suite customer in Australia then these new features will automatically be enabled within your account, so you may want to ensure you’re happy with the settings, and if you’re not located in Australia, you’ll have to go in your settings to enable the new features.
+It’s worth noting that if you’re a G Suite customer in Australia, these new features will automatically be enabled within your account, so you may want to ensure you’re happy with the settings.
+If you’re not located in Australia, you’ll have to go into your settings to enable the new features.

 So what are your options?

-If you’re one of your organisation’s G Suite Admins, you’ll now be able to navigate to a new area within your Admin console called “Safety”.
+If you’re one of your organization’s G Suite Admins, you’ll now be able to navigate to a new area within your Admin console called ‘Safety’.
 The image below shows how to get here.
-You’ll be able to view these security features at an organisational level so your users will not have to worry about configuring anything.
+You’ll be able to view these security features at an organizational level so your users will not have to worry about configuring anything.

-Inside the Safety tab, you will have the options to edit 3 aspects of your email protection.
-I’m going to talk about each one and then explain how all these changes impact your organisation.
+Inside the Safety tab, you’ll have the option to edit three aspects of your email protection.
+We’ll cover each one and explain how all these changes impact your organization.